Isotropix/r2c/Readme.md

 access)

-Also, the CMake scripts will try to install the needed runtime libraries of Redshift in the install prefix.
-You can disable in case your Redshift runtime libraries are already installed:
+Also, the CMake scripts will try to install the needed runtime libraries of Redshift in the install prefix on Windows.
+You can disable this using the following variable during configuration:

 - `-DINSTALL_REDSHIFT_LIBRARIES=OFF`